zcyisiee/SyncPDF/README.md

 - `--formular-char-pattern`: Character pattern to identify formula text (default: None)
 - `--show-char-box`: Show character bounding boxes (debug only, default: False)
 - `--skip-scanned-detection`: Skip scanned document detection (default: False).
 When using split translation, only the first part performs detection if not skipped.
 - `--ocr-workaround`: Use OCR workaround (default: False).
-When enabled, the tool will use OCR to detect text and fill background for scanned PDF.
+Only suitable for documents with black text on white background.
+When enabled, white rectangular blocks will be added below the translation to cover the original text content, and all text will be forced to black color.

 - `--rpc-doclayout`: RPC service host address for document layout analysis (default: None)
 - `--working-dir`: Working directory for translation.
 If not set, use temp directory.
 - `--no-auto-extract-glossary`: Disable automatic term extraction.
 If this flag is present, the step is skipped.
 Defaults to enabled.